 - Preheat your cast iron pan or griddle over medium heat.

-- In a large bowl, mix together the sourdough starter, 3 large eggs, vanilla extract, and melted butter.
+- In a large bowl, mix together the sourdough starter, 3 large eggs, vanilla extract, honey, and melted butter.
 Stir in the salt and baking soda.
 It will start to foam up and get fluffy.

 - Use a little bit of coconut oil in the cast iron pan to prevent the pancakes from sticking.